yosraMORJENE/PatientsManagementApp-/DATABASE_SETUP.md

 - Medications tracking
 - Prescription management with refill dates
 - Enhanced Visit notes with clinical details
+- Walk-in visit support
+- Advanced appointment status tracking

 ### Option 2: Using pgAdmin

 1. Open pgAdmin
 2. Connect to your database
 3. Open the Query Tool
-4. Copy the entire contents of `schema.sql`
+4. Copy the entire contents of `schema_merged.sql`
 5. Paste it into the Query Tool
 6. Click Execute